INRIA/scikit-learn-mooc/README.md

 $ pip install -r requirements.txt
 ```

-You can create an `scikit-learn-tutorial` conda environment executing:
+Alternatively, you can create an `scikit-learn-tutorial` conda environment
+by executing:

 ```
 $ conda env create -f environment.yml
 ```

-and later activate the environment:
+then activate the environment with:

 ```
 $ conda activate scikit-learn-tutorial
 ```

-You might also only update your current environment using:
+You can also update your current environment, instead of creating a new
+environment, using:

 ```
 $ conda env update --prefix ./env --file environment.yml  --prune